 Every Third Woman in America to learn the answers to these questions.
 Click here to buy.
 4 'Killing the Black Body' by Dorothy Roberts

 Reproductive justice is different for women of color, and, as Dorothy Roberts asserts, "[t]he denial of Black reproductive autonomy serves the interests of white supremacy."
 The VP should know that the fight for reproductive freedoms does not begin and end with white women.

-Since 1970, Our Bodies, Ourselves has been a go-to guide for girls and women looking to learn more about how their bodies function and age.
+Our Bodies, Ourselves has been a go-to guide for girls and women looking to learn more about how their bodies function and age.
 Published in more than 30 languages and counting, this book has been an essential guide for millions.
 There's no reason why Pence should overlook it.
+Click here to buy.